PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### How much does it cost?

-Mojito is fully free and open source and you don’t need an account to get started.
+Mojito is fully free and open source, and you don’t need an account to get started.

 ### Open source license